DavidBuchanan314/anubis_offload/README.md

 ## What if a malicious site sends fake PoW requests, to annoy me?

 Sure, they could do that, I guess.
 But malicious sites can compute PoW in your browser anyway.
 I've set a difficulty cap in `offloadd` so it shouldn't waste more than 1 minute or so of compute.

+## Misc Implementaion Details

+Anubis expects the `nonce` value (the thing you search for during mining) to be an integer, which is stringified to decimal before hashing.
+To simplify the integer-to-string conversion in the inner loop, I use octal rather than decimal, because it's just a matter of branchless bit-twiddling rather than involving division/modulo, or digitwise-long-addition-with-carry.
+I add `100000...` to the number to keep it a fixed width, and store it in the JSON as a string literal so that the browser doesn't mangle it when it exceeds the 2^53 limit.

+My desktop has a beefy-ish GPU, while my laptop(s) do not.
+I use `ssh -N -L 1237:localhost:1237 my_desktop_addr` to forward the `offloadd` service port - it's important that the browser accesses it via `localhost` because there are security exceptions for HTTP on localhost (otherwise you might get mixed-content exceptions).
+This is another thing that a proper browser extension might be able to work around.